piercestar/cs-coding-challenge/README.md

 # Running the Application

 This application was built with gradle.
-Use the wrapper to tun the program or tests.
+Use the wrapper to run the program or tests.

 ```
 .\gradlew.bat run --console=plain